a-hoffmann/as-telegram/README.md

 ## Prerequisites
 ### Https
-The Telegram Bot API requires that the connector is available via https.
+The Telegram Bot API requires the connector to be available via https.
 Ngrok is recommended for this.

 1. Make sure your connector is available via https.
 When running locally you can for example use [ngrok](https://ngrok.com) for this.
 Run the connector on port 8443 by default.
 Only a few are supported in Telegram.